What is included in this Sample?

 REVERSE TRANSCRIPTASE ENZYME MARKET OVERVIEW

-The global reverse transcriptase enzyme market size was USD 0.36 billion in 2024 and the market is projected to touch USD 0.50 billion by 2033 at a CAGR of 3.7% during the forecast period.
+The global reverse transcriptase enzyme market stood at USD 0.37 billion in 2025 and is set to rise to USD 0.39 billion in 2026, maintaining a strong growth trajectory to reach USD 0.54 billion by 2035, at a CAGR of 3.7%.

 Reverse Transcriptase (RTs) are pivotal enzymes in molecular biology, capable of converting RNA into complementary DNA (cDNA).
 Widely utilized in techniques like reverse transcription polymerase chain reaction (RT-PCR), RTs play a vital role in studying gene expression, viral replication, and genetic research.
 They enable the conversion of RNA templates into cDNA strands, which can then be amplified and analysed.